Prader–Willi syndrome

+PWS affects between 1 in 10,000 to 30,000 people worldwide.
+More than 400,000 people live with PWS.

 Signs and symptoms

 PWS symptoms can range from poor muscle tone during infancy to behavioral problems in early childhood.
-Some symptoms usually found in infants, besides poor muscle tone, are a lack of eye coordination, some are born with almond-shaped eyes, and due to poor muscle tone, some may not have a strong sucking reflex.
+Some symptoms often found in infants, besides poor muscle tone, are a lack of eye coordination; almond-shaped eyes; thin upper lip; and, due to poor muscle tone, lack of a strong sucking reflex.
 Their cries are weak, and they have difficulty waking up.
-Another sign of this condition is a thin upper lip.

 More aspects seen in a clinical overview include hypotonia and abnormal neurologic function, hypogonadism, developmental and cognitive delays, hyperphagia and obesity, short stature, and behavioral and psychiatric disturbances.

 The following features and signs are indicators of PWS, although not all will be present: